NREL/GEOPHIRES-X/README.rst

 If you are interested in sharing your extensions with others, or even contributing them back to this repository, you may want to follow `the Development instructions <CONTRIBUTING.rst#development>`__.
 (You can also create a fork after doing an editable install so don't worry about picking this method if you're unsure.)

+..
+TODO feedback section - why user feedback is important/valuable, how to file issues/contact authors